Update - Public Statement from the Board

 Casa Latina Board President

-- The staff person who had the sexual harassment complaint is no longer employed at Casa Latina.
-The person has not physically been at Casa Latina since April 17th and has not been employed since May 12th.
+Is the staff person who had the sexual harassment complaint against them still working at the worker center?
+No, the person has not physically been at Casa Latina since April 17th and has not been employed by Casa Latina since May 17th.

 Sign Up for Casa Latina News!